Scintillating scotoma

+Still image from an artist's exploration that triggered in many viewers the visual experience of a migraine aura or scintillating scotoma.

 Artist's depiction of a scintillating scotoma, exhibiting a flashing visual pattern similar to dazzle camouflage used during WWI.

-Scintillating scotoma is a common visual aura that was first described by 19th-century physician Hubert Airy (1838–1903).
-Originating from the brain, it may precede a migraine headache, but can also occur acephalgically (without headache), also known as visual migraine or migraine aura.
+Scintillating scotoma is a visual aura that was first described by 19th-century physician Hubert Airy (1838–1903).
+Originating from the brain, it may precede a migraine headache, but can also occur without headache (also known as visual migraine).
 It is often confused with retinal migraine, which originates in the eyeball or socket.